esciencecenter-digital-skills/workshop-metadata/ds-docker/synopsis.md

-This workshop introduces the basic of docker containerization and how to apply it in an academic context.
+This workshop introduces the basics of docker containerization and how to apply it in an academic context.